 Our Seamstress Trainees

-We are pleased to introduce our 2016 trainees in our Sewing Our Futures vocational training program in sewing, tailoring and fashion design
+We are pleased to introduce a few of the young women trainees in our Sewing Our Futures vocational training program in sewing, tailoring and fashion design

 My name is Anna.
 I grew up with my mother after my father had abandoned us.
 I was supported by my mother through school up to senior 4 when she stopped because she was not financially capable.
 I stopped going to school and have since then been helping my mother at home.
 My mother has a stall where she sells local food and other things.
 I have been helping her attend to the stall, but it is not very sustainable.